 A saving account with ATM card is similar to the situation of a farmer who pours rainwater into a barrel with small holes and still expect to use that water during the dry season.

-I understand that some consumers opened a savings account to avoid bank charges and fees which are not normally levied on current account.
+I understand that some consumers opened a savings account to avoid bank fees which are generally not levied on current account.
 If that is the case, then open second savings account without ATM to it.

 12. Save the unexpected cash – One of the bad money habits is the fact that many people spend an unexpected money as soon it hit their account.
 In situations like an annual pay rise or bonus, some employee plan for spending as soon as their employer declare the bonus.
 You have to pretend that such money does not exist.
 Surprise money should be put into paying debts or increase savings balance.